amirandalibi/apple-podcasts-review-scraper/README.md

 # Apple Podcasts review scraper
 This is a simple Node.js script that scrapes reviews from multiple storefronts and return them in a single object.

+## Why did I make this?

+Apple doesn't aggregate reviews in one place and each country has its own database.
+This script is making multiple calls to an array of storefronts and return an aggregated list of reviews in a single view.
+Right now I only use the countries that my podcast is popular in 🙈 but you are welcome to add more.
 ## Dependencies
 - [Node.js](https://nodejs.org) 12.x
 - [Axios](https://github.com/axios/axios)